Eriodictyon capitatum

-Eriodictyon capitatum, the Lompoc yerba santa, is a rare evergreen shrub in the borage family.
+Eriodictyon capitatum, the Lompoc yerba santa, is a rare evergreen shrub in the family Namaceae.
 It is endemic to western Santa Barbara County, in California.

 Distribution

 The plant is endemic to western Santa Barbara County, California, where it is known from only five remaining populations, two of which are located on Vandenberg Air Force Base.
 It was made a federally listed endangered species in 2000.
 Besides the Vandenberg populations, there are two populations located just north of Lompoc and a single population just south on the slopes of the Santa Ynez Mountains.

 Ecology

 This plant grows in two types of habitat.
 The first is California coastal sage and chaparral, including maritime chaparral and coastal sage scrub on sandstone soils.
 Here it grows amongst buckbrush (Ceanothus cuneatus), black sage (Salvia mellifera) and California sagebrush (Artemisia californica).
 The second habitat type of the plant is coastal coniferous forest, where it is often associated with bishop pine (Pinus muricata).